Purdue-CS193/homework-0-tmanda2012/index.md

 ## Header 2
 ### Header 3

-- Getting to meet other computer science/data science majors
+- Getting to meet and work alongside other computer science/data science majors
-- Learning various programming tools that will help me in my computer science classes at Purdue, personal projects, and throughout my career
+- Learning various programming tools that will help me not only in my computer science classes at Purdue, but also with personal projects and throughout my career
-- Being in a class that is completely taught by fellow students at Purdue
+- Being in a class that is completely taught by students at Purdue

 1. Numbered
 2. List